-The Java is considered the second oldest breed of chicken developed in America.
-Its ancestors were reputed to have come from the Far East, possibly from the isle of Java.
-Sources differ on the time of origin of the Java, but the breed was known to be in existence in America sometime between 1835 and 1850, although it is possible 1835 may even be late for the breed’s development period.
+The Java is the second oldest breed of chicken developed in America.
+Its history before arriving in America is not certain, but its ancestors were reputed to have come from the Far East, some possibly from the isle of Java, in the first half of the 19th century.
+In any case, the breed was developed in America and known to exist in America sometime between 1835 and 1850, although it is possible 1835 may even be late for the breed’s development period.

 The single comb on all Javas should not have a point too far forward on the comb (the first point should be above the eye, not above the nostril).
 While this characteristic is of no economic value, it may be important in identifying the purity of the stock.
-It also points to a single combed bird that was produced from pea-combed ancestors.
+It also points to a single-combed bird that was produced from pea-combed ancestors.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.